Ulmus minor 'Rugosa'

-The Field Elm cultivar Ulmus minor 'Rugosa' was distributed by the Späth nursery, Berlin, in the 1890s and early 1900s as U. campestris rugosa Kirchner.
+The Field Elm (Ulmus minor) cultivar 'Rugosa' is a cultivar which was distributed by the Späth nursery, Berlin, in the 1890s and early 1900s as U. campestris rugosa Kirchner.
 Kirchner's tree, like Späth's a level-branched suberose field elm, was received from Belgium in 1864 as Ulmus rugosa pendula.
-Kirchner stressed that it was different from Loudon's Ulmus montana var. rugosa, being "more likely to belong to U. campestris or its subspecies, the Cork-elm".
+Kirchner stressed that it was different from Loudon's Ulmus montana var. rugosa (Ulmus Rugosa), being "more likely to belong to U. campestris or its subspecies, the Cork-elm".

 Green (1964) considered Ulmus rugosa pendula Kirchner a synonym of U. campestris suberosa pendula.
 Späth, however, listed U. campestris rugosa and U. campestris suberosa pendula as distinct cultivars in his 1903 catalogue, and distributed them separately.